kasslent/clc-digital-skills/_lessons/module-6.2.md

 <div class="details">

 Add a pair of `<script></script>` tags onto the HTML page to enclose the JavaScript code.
-JavaScript can be added anywhere on the page!

-However, it's often recommended to add the scripts to the bottom of the page, just before the closing `</body>` tag, to allow all the page content to load first.
+JavaScript can be added anywhere on the page, but it's often recommended to add the scripts to the bottom of the page just before the closing `</body>` tag to allow all the page content to load first.

     <!DOCTYPE html>